PSeitz/dep_graph_rs/README.md

 ## Example

-One of the main motivations for this tool is to assist with large-scale refactoring.
+One of the main motivations for this tool is to assist refactoring and understand dependencies.

 My use case is to analyze the dependencies of a module before extracting it into a separate crate.
 In this case, extracting `tantivy/src/directory` into a new `tantivy-directory` crate.